-Below is a tentative weekly schedule with suggested readings from the textbook.
+Below is a tentative weekly schedule.
+Readings for each class will be posted on Sakai under Course Materials.
+It is your responsibility to check the readings for each class.
 All non-textbook reading will be made available in PDF format through the course Sakai site at least one class period before it is discussed in class.
-Please note that this schedule is subject to change.
+Please note that this schedule is subject to change, and the most up to date readings will be posted on Sakai.